lml-layer-system/ai-failure-periodic-table/README.md

 See [ROADMAP.md](ROADMAP.md) for where this project is headed.

 ---

-## The Spec and the Brakes

-The Periodic Table is the spec — a shared structural vocabulary for every known AI failure mechanism.

-**[Agent Buccet](https://github.com/lml-layer-system/agent-buccet)** are the brakes — runtime enforcement built on top of this map.
-Where the Periodic Table names what can go wrong, Agent Buccet runs continuously at the application layer to detect and block it.

-The table tells you which class a failure belongs to and what structural mechanism stops it.
-Its goal is to provide the "spec" for building effective "brakes" for AI, whether those brakes are implemented using Agent Buccet or your own custom solution.
-Agent Buccet is one such implementation, hardened for production.
-Same author.
-Same framework.
-Two layers of the same system.

----

 ## Relationship to Other Frameworks

 Several serious efforts exist to categorize AI risk and failure.
 This project is complementary to all of them — not a replacement.